 While many people will baulk at that price, Oppo has gone a long way to justify it by making the Oppo UDP-203 a feature-packed device that’s both forward- and backward-looking.

-It’s forward-looking in that it supports some of the latest formats and technology, including HEVC, H.264, VP9 4K, and Hi10P video codec decoding, HDR10, Hi-Res audio – and it'll be future-proofed for a good while yet thanks to Dolby Vision support, which will be included as a firmware update.
+It’s forward-looking in that it supports some of the latest formats and technology, including HEVC, H.264, VP9 4K, and Hi10P video codec decoding, HDR10, Hi-Res audio – and it'll be future-proofed for a good while yet thanks to Dolby Vision support, which has now been released as a firmware update.

 It’s backward-looking – and not in a bad way – in its support for legacy standards that have been dropped by many of its competitors, such as SACD, which means the Oppo UDP-203 is a compelling purchase if you want a single device that plays pretty much all of your disc-based media.